angular/angular/aio/content/guide/router-tutorial-toh.md

 In this sample, the  `preload()` method loads the route if the route's `data.preload` flag is truthy.

-As a side-effect, `SelectivePreloadingStrategyService` logs the `path` of a selected route in its public `preloadedModules` array.
+As a side effect, `SelectivePreloadingStrategyService` logs the `path` of a selected route in its public `preloadedModules` array.

 Shortly, you'll extend the `AdminDashboardComponent` to inject this service and display its `preloadedModules` array.